techservicesillinois/SecOps-Powershell-CISDSC/docs/customization.md

 # How do I exclude recommendations?
 It is not uncommon for a recommendation to need to be excluded from configurations or slightly adjusted.
 These resources have built-in support for these situations.
 Every resource contains an 'ExcludeList' property that allows you to exclude settings based on their recommendation ID.
 These IDs can be found in the CIS documentation available from [CIS](src/../cis_documentation.md) or the [documentation page](https://github.com/techservicesillinois/SecOps-Powershell-CISDSC/wiki/Benchmark-documentation) of this repository.
-Using these PDFs you should be able to identify your setting in question and locate it's ID number.
+Using these PDFs you should be able to identify your setting in question and locate its ID number.
 Enabling exclusions will look similar to the below example.

 ```
 Configuration Win10_1909_L1